ingamedeo/cloudsim-simulations/README.md

 - Number of hosts in datacenter 0: 5
 - Number of hosts in datacenter 1: 50
 - Max Number of Reducers: 120
 - Host disk delay (diskSpeed): 0.01 seconds (100 MB/s -> 1/100 seconds to transfer 1 MB of data)
 - Cloudlet file size in/out: 300 MB

+Relevant parameters that are the same for Simulation2low and Simulation2blow:

+- Number of users: 1
+- Number of VMs: **10**
+- Number of Datacenters: 2
+- Number of Mappers: **12**
+- Number of hosts in datacenter 0: 5
+- Number of hosts in datacenter 1: **5**
+- Max Number of Reducers: **12**
+- Host disk delay (diskSpeed): 0.01 seconds (100 MB/s -> 1/100 seconds to transfer 1 MB of data)
+- Cloudlet file size in/out: 300 MB